Oneus: History

-2017–2018: Pre-debut
+2017–2018: Pre-debut and formation

 Individual members of Oneus came out of various trainee programs.
-Seoho, then known as Gunmin, Keonhee and Hwanwoong were trainees for RBW in the second season of Produce 101 during the first half of 2017, and Ravn and Seoho were trainees for RBW on the YG survival show Mix Nine during the second half of 2017.
+Seoho (then known as Gunmin), Keonhee, and Hwanwoong were trainees for RBW in the second season of Produce 101 during the first half of 2017, and Ravn and Seoho were trainees for RBW on the YG survival show Mix Nine during the second half of 2017.
 Leedo also participated in Mix Nine as an independent trainee, but did not pass the first audition.

-RBW started a pre-debut project "RBW Trainee Real Life – We Will Debut" in late 2017, to showcase the label's promising male trainees.
+RBW started a pre-debut project "RBW Trainee Real Life – We Will Debut" in late 2017 to showcase the label's promising male trainees.
 Produce 101 frontrunners Keonhee and Hwanwoong were the first to join the lineup.
-In December 2017, They participated in the second chapter 'Special Party' with their label-mates MAS.
-In early 2018, Keonhee and Hwanwoong, with the addition of Ravn and Seoho, were introduced as pre-debut team RBW Boyz, with Leedo and Xion added in March 2018.
+In December 2017, they participated in the second chapter 'Special Party' with their label-mates MAS.
+In early 2018, Keonhee and Hwanwoong, with the addition of Ravn and Seoho, were introduced as pre-debut team RBW Boyz, and Leedo and Xion were added in March 2018.
 They were renamed Oneus in June 2018.
 On September 27, Oneus and their label-mates Onewe (formerly MAS) released a pre-debut single "Last Song".